-qEV columns are used to isolate extracellular vesicles from biological samples. qEV100 columns are not designed to be used with the Automatic Fraction Collector (AFC).
+qEV columns are used to isolate extracellular vesicles from biological samples. qEV10 columns are equipped with RFID chips for use with the Automatic Fraction Collector (AFC).
+These chips will not impact manual use.
 The qEV column is intended for use in research laboratories by professional personnel for research use only.
 The qEV column is not intended for diagnostic purposes and should not be used to make treatment decisions.